 “Oh, I’m sorry,” Dan apologized.
 “I didn’t see…” his words trailed off as his eyes locked onto hers.

 He stood there, mouth slightly open, but no words forthcoming.
 He stared deep into her eyes, becoming lost to the world around him.
-She had the most beautiful eyes he had ever seen; deep blue, like the ocean.
+She had the most alluring eyes he had ever seen, deep blue, like the ocean.
 Time stood still as his soul dove into them.

 Dan opened his eyes as wide as possible, allowing the world around him to come rushing back, then shook his head quickly, clearing remnants of another place from his mind.
 He looked down at the book she had dropped and picked it up off the floor, happy to break away from her hypnotic gaze.

 He turned the book over and looked at the cover.
 “Awe, ‘The War of Art’ by Stephen Pressfield.
 I love that book,” he said as he handed it over to her.

 “I know you do,” she replied, placing the book on top of the others she was holding.
 She looked back up at Dan, their eyes met once again, but before he could respond, he was off in another world.

 She had the most exquisite eyes he had ever seen, like a forbidden jungle, and once you made your way into them, you were lost forever with no hope of ever being rescued.
 Dan didn’t care; he didn’t want to be saved; he just wanted to stay lost in her deep, forest green eyes.

 Dan instantaneously snapped back to reality; the sudden jolt caused him to take a small step back.
 He stood looking at her, perplexed, not sure how to comprehend what was going on.